Skip to Main Content

 As you write down the definition of your keywords, find the definition of your alternate keywords too.

-Write down the reference of each source of information as you find it; it will save time later.
+Write down the reference of each source of information as you find it; it will save you time later.

-Finding Journal Articles in DISCOVER
+Finding Journal Articles in Library Search

 To refine your search select:

-• Peer Reviewed Journals,
+• Peer Reviewed,

 • Articles (under Resource Type),